Amdis23/EV/README.md

 Electric Subsystem Report
 Brakes calculations
 Dynamics data
-P.S: Not all database is uploaded to request that email the captain, electric system head or previous year's captain or electric system head (that is me btw)
+P.S: Not all database is uploaded to request that email the captain, electric system head or previous year's captain or electric system head (that is me btw).